Chapter 5122:1-3 Financial Requirements for Boards

 (b) The funds available to each board are allocated on an annual basis subject to quarterly review of appropriations levels.

-(d) The federal funds processed through the department of mental health are allocated in accordance with state and federal regulations.
+(c) The federal funds processed through the department are allocated in accordance with state and federal regulations.

-(b) State funds are disbursed to boards on a quarterly basis subject to state cash flow limitations.
+(a) State funds are disbursed to boards on a quarterly basis or a schedule set by the award, subject to state cash flow limitations.

-(c) The total amount of state funds that can be reimbursed to any given board is limited by the current appropriations bill for each line item (502, 503, 507, 509, 510, 511, 512) and the board's amount as approved by the commissioner.
+(b) The total amount of state funds that can be awarded to any given board is limited by the current appropriations bill for each line item.

-(f) Boards shall insure that payments to contract agencies for services provided do not include reimbursement for expenses eligible for payment by federal grants, third-party payors or income from client fees.
+(e) Boards shall insure that payments to providers for services provided do not include reimbursement for expenses eligible for payment by federal grants, third-party payors or income from client fees.

-(h) Federal funds processed through the department of mental health are disbursed to community mental health boards in accordance with state and federal regulations.
+(g) Federal funds processed through the department are disbursed to boards in accordance with state and federal regulations.

-(a) Reimbursed funds received by a board from the department shall be deposited only in the county treasury.
-Funds shall be disbursed from the county treasurer's office, based on recommendation by the board, following methods and procedures established by the state auditor's office.
+(a) Funds received by a board from the department shall be deposited only in the county treasury.
+Funds shall be disbursed from the county treasurer's office or county auditor's office, based on recommendation by the board, following methods and procedures established by the state auditor's office.

 (a) Boards receiving funds from the department are audited by the state auditor's office.
 A copy of the audit report must be forwarded to the department within thirty days following its receipt by the board.

-(b) Boards shall follow the guidelines of the state auditor's office for conducting annual fiscal audits of its respective contract agencies.
-Audits must include, at a minimum, as part of the audit scope:
+(b) Boards shall follow the guidelines of the state auditor's office for conducting annual fiscal audits.
+Audits must include, at a minimum, as part of the audit scope "Financial and compliance" as defined by the comptroller general's "Government Auditing Standards ."

-(c) A copy of the audited financial statements, the opinion issued, and any management letters must be forwarded to the diirector of the department of mental health within thirty days following its receipt by the board.
+(c) A copy of the audited financial statements, the opinion issued, and any management letters must be forwarded to the department within thirty days following its receipt by the board.

-(d) All fiscal records are subject to review by the commissioner, division of business administration, or his representative.
+(d) All fiscal records are subject to review by the department.

-(a) The department publishes the annual statistical report which includes financial reporting data for all funds received and expended resulting from appropriation of funds from the current appropriations bill.
+(a) The department publishes the annual statistical report which includes financial reporting data from the "Report of Actual Receipts and Expenditures, Form MHA-FIS-040-A."

 (A) The Ohio department of mental health and addiction services (OhioMHAS) may withhold all or part of the state and federal funds allocated or granted by the department to a board of alcohol, drug addiction, and mental health services for any of the following: